 The results of a search are displayed in a short record format on the Search results screen, as shown on the next page.
-The records are displayed in date order, with the record that has been added to the database most recently, displayed first, at the top of this list.
-This ensures that you always see the latest records first, which is important if you are running the same search on a regular basis.
-There is also a clickable option to display the records by relevance, with the most relevant record shown first.
+The records are displayed in relevance order, with the record that is most relevant displayed first, at the top of this list.
+There is also a clickable option to display the records by date, with the most recent record shown first.